HighCWu/EasyOCR/doc/API-en.md

 	/**
     * Press the picture type, strain ratio clockwise angle scene cleanup identification picture content, output to the specified file and returns to read the contents of the string, the output file without .txt extension
+    * toFile parameter is not specified, The default output to System.getProperty ("java.io.tmpdir") directory, file name: FromImageName.txt
 	*
-    * @param FromImage to identify pictures, support for String String path, File file object, FileInputStream input stream, and other overload
+    * @param FromImage to identify pictures, Support File String path; http://, ftp:// at the beginning of the URL string; File file object; InputStream input stream, a variety of sources overload
-    *param ToFile while preserving the contents of the file, not toText parameter is specified, the default output file name: Photo of .txt
+    * @param ToFile save the contents of the file, the default will automatically add the suffix .txt
     * @param ImageType image type
     * @param AutoCleanImageWidthRatio directly specify the degree of magnification image width, after some pictures deformation recognition rate can be improved
     * @param AutoCleanImageHeightRatio directly specified height of the image magnification, after some pictures deformation recognition rate can be improved